kuvivek/drivingTheoryInGermany/README.md

 **Comment**:  Lane departure warning systems only work reliably if the lane markings are clearly visible.
 Weather conditions, dirty markings and roadworks
 with additional yellow and white markings can cause problems!

-537. How can you check the engine oil level?
-Depending on the motor vehicle, by checking the
+537. How can you check the engine oil level?  --- IMP Depending on the motor vehicle, by checking the
 ✅ driver information system
 ✅ oil dipstick